kevindelord/UIImage-Autoresize/README.md

     #import "UIImage+DKHelper.h"

-When you instantiate an image in your code (or in storyboard):
+When you instantiate an image in your code:

     [UIImage imageNamed: @"background.png" ];